Military of the Ottoman Empire: Modern Army (1861–1918)

 The main theme of this period is organizing and training the newly formed units.
-The change of French system to German system as the German military mission was most effective during the period.
+The change of the French system to the German system occurred as the German military mission was most effective during the period.
 The military units formed were used in the Balkan Wars and World War I.

 The shift from Classical Army (1451–1606) took more than a century beginning from failed attempts of Selim III (1789) to a period of Ottoman military reforms (1826–1858) and finally Abdulhamid II.
 Abdulhamid II, as early as 1880 sought, and two years later secured, German assistance, which culminated in the appointment of Lt.
 Col. Kohler.
 However.
 Although the consensus that Abdulhamid favored the modernization of the Ottoman army and the professionalization of the officer corps was fairly general, it seems that he neglected the military during the last fifteen years of his reign, and he also cut down the military budget.
 The formation of Ottoman Modern Army was a slow process with ups and downs.

 Navy

 The Ottoman Navy, also known as the Ottoman Fleet, was established in the early 14th century after the empire first expanded to reach the sea in 1323 by capturing Karamürsel, the site of the first Ottoman naval shipyard and the nucleus of the future Navy.
-During its long existence, it was involved in many conflicts and signed a number of maritime treaties.
+During its long existence, it was involved in many conflicts and signed several maritime treaties.
 At its height, the Navy extended to the Indian Ocean, sending an expedition to Indonesia in 1565.

 For much of its history, the Navy was led by the position of the Kapudan Pasha (Grand Admiral; literally "Captain Pasha").
-This position was abolished in 1867, when it was replaced by the Minister of the Navy (Bahriye Nazırı) and a number of Fleet Commanders (Donanma Komutanları).
+This position was abolished in 1867 when it was replaced by the Minister of the Navy (Bahriye Nazırı) and several Fleet Commanders (Donanma Komutanları).

 After the demise of the Ottoman Empire, the Navy's tradition was continued under the Turkish Naval Forces of the Republic of Turkey in 1923.